How to Set Up Reports

 - Azure blob storage

 Preferred way of storing templates is as AOT Resources.
 These are so called System Templates.
 This way your customer will get Docentric templates through regular deployments.
-But then, at production time, template design can be changed and the changes applied without deployments, saving the updated template on Azure or SharePoint.
+But then, at production time, template design can be changed and the changes applied without deployments, saving the updated template on Azure storage, SharePoint or File system.
 System templates that are changed outside of the AOT are called Customized System Templates.
 At any point, these templates can be reverted to their original designs, using the Reload system templates functionality.

 When an SSRS report design is registered as Docentric report, it will be validated.
 You can always revalidate the report again; its validity isn’t taken into account when report runs, nor it’s triggered automatically once report is inserted.